JackyZhu-Yijie/Lab9/README.md

-Project Name: Student Grades Management
+# Project Name:

-Date and Author
-Date: March 31, 2023
+Doxygen

+## Author:

-Author: Yijie Zhu
+Yijie Zhu

-Description
-This software package allows users to manage and analyze student grades.
-It provides functions to add grades to a student, calculate their average grade, and print student information.
+## Date:

+2023-03-31

+## Description:

+The purpose of this software package is to provide a comprehensive README file for software projects.
+This README includes important information about how the software is to be installed and run, as well as anything else of interest to the user.

-Installation Instructions
+## Installation Instructions:

-To use this software package, download the source code and compile it using a C compiler such as gcc.
-The code can be compiled using the command gcc main.c student.c -o grades.
+To install this software package, simply download the README file and place it in the top-level directory of your software project.

-Configuration Instructions
+## Configuration Instructions:

-No configuration is required for this software package.
+To configure this software package, set the USE_MDFILE_AS_MAINPAGE variable in your Doxyfile to “README.md”, and add the line INPUT += README.md.
+This will allow Doxygen to use your README file as its main page.

-Operating Instructions
+## Operating Instructions:
-To use this software package, run the compiled executable using the command ./grades.
-Users can then enter student information and add grades to the student.
-The average grade and student information can be printed using the appropriate functions.

-Troubleshooting
-If the program crashes, ensure that the correct input is being provided when prompted.
-If there are errors during compilation, check that all necessary files are included and that the syntax is correct.

-Changelog
+To use this software package, simply open the README file and read the instructions carefully.
+Be sure to follow all instructions closely to ensure proper installation and configuration of your software project.

+## Troubleshooting:

+If you experience any issues while using this software package, please refer to the troubleshooting section in the README file.
+This section contains helpful information for resolving common issues and errors.

+## Changelog:

-Version 1.0
+### Version 1.0 (March 31, 2023)

-Initial release
+- Initial release of Software Package README.
-Includes functions to add grades to a student, calculate their average grade, and print student information.